abusalam/Lok-Sabha-Election-16th/Readme.txt

 4. Open phpMyAdmin URL(http://localhost/phpmyadmin) in browser
 	UserName: root [no password required]

-5. Create Database: ppds colation "utf8_bin"
+5. Execute the following SQL:
-6. Create User: pp4ds with password ppds
+        CREATE DATABASE `ppds_test` DEFAULT CHARACTER SET utf8 COLLATE utf8_bin;CREATE USER 'pp4ds'@'localhost' IDENTIFIED BY 'ppds';GRANT SELECT, INSERT, UPDATE, DELETE ON `ppds`.* TO 'pp4ds'@'localhost';

-7. Open Laragon Terminal and Restore Blank Database using the command below: mysql -u root ppds < ppds.sql
+6. Open Laragon Terminal and Restore Blank Database using the command below: mysql -u root ppds < ppds.sql

-8. Login to ppds URL(http://localhost/ppds)
+7. Login to ppds URL(http://localhost/ppds)
 	UserName: admin
 	Password: nimda

-9. Check the Master Data, Create One User for your Subdivision login to that user and Make the Dataentry for Office and Polling Personnel using their respective menus.
+8. Check the Master Data, Create One User for your Subdivision login to that user and Make the Dataentry for Office and Polling Personnel using their respective menus.

-10. Take regular Backup of your Database using the following Command(Replace Datetime Format with with actual values): mysqldump -u root --databases ppds > ppds_YYYYMMDDHHMM.sql
+9. Take regular Backup of your Database using the following Command(Replace Datetime Format with with actual values): mysqldump -u root --databases ppds > ppds_YYYYMMDDHHMM.sql

-11. To Update the "PPDS Counting Software" use the following commands: cd ppds git checkout Counting git pull
+10. To Update the "PPDS Counting Software" use the following commands: cd ppds git checkout Counting git pull